Learn About Naprapathic Medicine Schools and Career Opportunities

 Currently, only two states, Illinois and New Mexico, license the practice of naprapathy.
 A license to practice as a D.N. tells patients that you have passed a rigorous certification process and is a testament to your expertise in the skills, techniques and safety practices required of the job.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, employment of chiropractors, a close relative of naprapaths, will grow at a rate of 15 percent through 2022, which is faster than average.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, employment of chiropractors, a close relative of naprapaths, will grow at a rate of 17 percent through 2024, which is much faster than average.
 The public’s ongoing interest in natural medicine and drug-free healing methods are just two of the factors contributing to the positive job outlook for alternative medicine professions.

 Naprapathic Medicine Salary

 Naprapaths are part of the larger field of chiropractors.
-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for chiropractors is $66,160.
+According to the BLS, the median national annual salary for chiropractors is $66,720.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Naprapathic Medicine Career Right for You?